OXYTOCIN GH INJECTION

 - swelling of the face, lips, tongue or other parts of the body;

 - shortness of breath, wheezing or troubled breathing;

 - pain in the abdomen that is different from labour pains;

 - fast, slow or irregular heart beat;

 The above symptoms may be signs of allergy or signs of too much fluid associated with high doses or long infusions.

 Tell your doctor if you notice anything else that is making you feel unwell.
 Other side effects not listed above may happen in some people.

-Store unopened Oxytocin GH Injection ampoules in a refrigerator, where the temperature stays between 2 – 8°C. Protect from light and do not freeze.
+Store unopened Oxytocin GH Injection ampoules in a refrigerator, where the temperature stays between 2°C-8°C. Protect from light and do not freeze.

-The unopened product may be stored for up to one month at or below 25°C. Once removed from the refrigerator the product must be discarded if not used, it must not be returned to the refrigerator.
+The unopened product may be stored for up to three (3) months at or below 25°C. Once removed from the refrigerator the product must be discarded if not used.
+It must not be returned to the refrigerator.